Easy HTTP (POST) communication with UnityWebRequest

 This is Matsuyama from the System Development Office.

-This time, I will write about HTTP (POST) communication using UnitWebRequest.
+This time I'll be writing about HTTP (POST) communication using UnitWebRequest.

-I feel like it's too late, but I only implemented communication via www, so I'll say it again ^^;
+It may seem a little late, but I've only implemented communication via www, so I'll write about it again ^^;

 What to make